 - Occupational – productivity levels, attitude toward work, fulfillment with position

-- Environmental/Home – level of comfort in your living space, cleanliness/tidiness, organization
+- Environmental/Home – the level of comfort in your living space, cleanliness/tidiness, organization

 - Recreational – hobbies, activities, fun, downtime